 The plant can grow to several inches tall inside the bottle and be ready to plant in the ground when the weather is warm enough outside.
 This gives you a jump on the growing season, because instead of a seed you are putting out plants.
 For plants like tomatoes this is especially useful.

-After reading that the chemicals released into the water bottles, with or without heat, affect your hormones and are called “endocrine disruptors” we switched to a filter on the water tap after reading a lot on it, as we are trying to live cleaner and with less chemicals and did not suspect the “safe” water was doing this.
+After reading that the chemicals released into the water bottles, with or without heat, affect your hormones and are called “endocrine disruptors”, we switched to a filter on the water tap after, as we are trying to live cleaner and with less chemicals and did not suspect the “safe” water was doing this.